-Naming a beneficiary
+Naming a Beneficiary

 Your beneficiary is the person or persons you choose to receive any benefit payable upon your death.
-You may designate or change your beneficiary for GUL insurance at any time by calling MetLife at 1-800-523-2894.
-You can also visit the MetLife MyBenefits website available through Total Comp @ Citi at www.totalcomponline.com.
+You may designate or change your beneficiary for GUL insurance at any time by calling MetLife at 1 (888) 252-3607.
+You can also visit the MetLife MyBenefits website available through TotalComp@Citi at www.totalcomponline.com.

-Your spouse/civil union partner/domestic partner must call MetLife at 1-800-523-2894.
+Your spouse/partner must call MetLife at 1 (888) 252-3607.